mn-am/toxprint/README.md

 *   2014-01-27.
 The updated release 219 fixes the issue with the incorrect structure representation in the rule TXP-004-0020-0200-0150-0150.
 The updated ToxPrint file is available for download.

-**Please note!** The updated file does not replace automatically the ToxPrint in your [​ChemoTyper installation](http://chemotyper.org).
-In order to use it with your ChemoTyper, please follow these [instructions](/wiki/LatestToxPrintUsageInstructions).
+**Please note!** The updated ToxPrint CSRML file is not automatically replaced in your current [​ChemoTyper installation](http://chemotyper.org).
+Tuse the updated ToxPrint chemotypes in your ChemoTyper installation, please follow these [instructions](/wiki/LatestToxPrintUsageInstructions).

 ## Download